kevinng77/kevinng77.github.io/source/_posts/SingaporeHouseRecommender.md

 >
 > For instance, Chinese commuter may want to find some house that surrounded by Chinese restaurant if they can not accept other type of food.
 >
 > This system enables user to filter house based on the outside environment.
+>
+> Refer to [Github](https://github.com/kevinng77/Singapore-House-Explorer) for my code

 ## Data Source